 In the Spotlight

-COVID-19 Dramatically Deepening America’s Hunger CrisisBetween 26–29 million adults living in the United States reported that members of their households sometimes or often did not have enough to eat during the first few months of the COVID-19 pandemic.
-A new FRAC report underscores how the struggle to put food on the table would be far worse if not for federal nutrition programs.
+COVID-19 Dramatically Deepening America’s Hunger CrisisBetween 26–29 million adults living in the U.S. reported that members of their households sometimes or often did not have enough to eat during the first few months of the pandemic.

 Fighting Food Insecurity Amid COVID-19, Groups Advocate For 15% SNAP BoostNearly 2,500 organizations are calling for a boost of 15 percent to the benefit levels provided by SNAP.

 Kids could go hungry this summer with school lunch programs in peril“If families are in need, we think they should be able to come to a site and get food.”